hdShang/arxiv-daily/docs/cs-LG/2025-05-21/papers/250515064v3-why-and-when-deep-is-better-than-shallow-an-implementation-agnostic-.md

 ---
 layout: default
-title: Why and When Deep is Better than Shallow: An Implementation-Agnostic State-Transition View of Depth Supremacy
+title: "Why and When Deep is Better than Shallow: An Implementation-Agnostic State-Transition View of Depth Supremacy"
 ---

 # Why and When Deep is Better than Shallow: An Implementation-Agnostic State-Transition View of Depth Supremacy